Coming Up with Character Names and Why They Matter

 It makes me shake my head every time, but it's forever enshrined in cinema.
 It's okay to use names for a plot point, just don't name them Martha.
 Please.

-Factors to Consider With Character Names
+Factors to Consider When Choosing Character Names

 Before you name your next character John Smith or Jane Doe and call it a day, let's pause and think.
 The era, setting, and genre of your story all play massive roles in naming your characters.